compleatang/site/_posts/2010-02-16-trail-of-the-octopus.md

 ---

 layout: post
-title: Trail of the Octopus
+title: "Trail of the Octopus"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: politics
 excerpt: "Last night we were drinking some wine.
 I say this because my consumption of alcohol has decreased drastically over the past few years.
 Living in a dry country helps!"

 ---